-- When changing gas bottles, do not smoke or create any open fire. - When you have changed the gas bottle, check whether gas escapes at the connection points and unions.
+- When you have changed the gas bottle, check whether gas escapes at the connection points and unions.
 Use a leakage search spray to spray the relevant connection point or union.
-These agents are available at the accessories shop. - Connect gas pipe such that it rises from the gas bottle towards the regulating system (see Fig. 68).
+These agents are available at the accessories shop. - Connect gas pipe such that it rises from the gas bottle towards the regulating system (see Fig. 60).